-Keep this as your resource to support resilient immune systems for the whole family through changing seasons - and especially during our current pandemic [updated January 2022]
+Keep this as your resource to support resilient immune systems for the whole family through changing seasons

 The flip-flopping of the seasonal weather changes (made more erratic thanks to climate change) can leave you at greater risk of runny noses, coughs, colds and flus.
 No doubt our pre-COVID days were a little more relaxed when this season rolled around and it was easier to accept that our kids’ immune systems needed these exposures.

-We have so many more and better tools available to handle "cold and flu" like symptoms than relying on ibuprofen (ie. Advil) and acetaminophen (ie. Tylenol) to get you through - remember both these medications are toxic to your liver and should not be used beyond the dosing recommendations and then only the shortest time.
+We have so many more and better tools available to handle "cold and flu" like symptoms than relying on ibuprofen (ie. Advil) and acetaminophen (ie. Tylenol) to get you through - remember both these medications are toxic to your liver and should not be used beyond the dosing recommendations and then only for the shortest necessary time.
 Tylenol can bring down a fever, but lower grade fevers can be monitored and supported as part of the process your body actually uses to kill invading pathogens - fevers that get too high can lead to seizures and brain damage so there is definitely a place for antipyretic medications, but if your fever is safely under 40 degrees celsius, or if you notice the onset of any cold and flu symptoms, here are some tips you can try at home: